samfrederick/Magnetar-PLUTO-files/README.md

 This work is in active development during the 2018-2019 academic year for the completion of an honors thesis in physics from Davidson College.

+This fork is for modifications for MNRAS revisions

 ## File Structure
 * __Autogen files__ - Files that are automatically generated during PLUTO simulations
 * __Documents and .Tex files__ - Documents detailing boundary conditions and state equations for neutron star simulations